Effects of inhomogeneities on apparent cosmological observables: "fake" evolving dark energy: Effects of local inhomogeneities on apparent observables

 Motivated by observations we consider the curvature perturbation $\zeta(r)$ of the amplitude $\sim5\times 10^{-5}$.
 Specifically we study the four different types of inhomogeneities, \bea \mbox{Type I}^{-}\,:\ k(r)=\frac{A}{r_0^2} [l(r)-l'(0) r e^{-r/r_0}]; && H_0r_0=0.1\,,\ A = 10^{-4}\,, \ \Delta= 0.02\,, \\ \mbox{Type I}^{+}\,:\ k(r)=\frac{A}{r_0^2} [l(r)-l'(0) r e^{-r/r_0}]; && H_0r_0=0.1\,,\ A=-10^{-4}\,, \ \Delta= 0.02\,, \\ \mbox{Type II}^{-}:\ \zeta(r)=A[l(r)-l'(0) r e^{-r/r_0}]; && H_0r_0=0.2\,,\ A=5\times 10^{-5}\,,\ \Delta=0.05\,, \\ \mbox{Type II}^{+}:\ \zeta(r)=A[l(r)-l'(0) r e^{-r/r_0}]; && H_0r_0=0.2\,,\ A=-5\times 10^{-5}\,,\ \Delta=0.05\,, \eea where the function $l(r)$ is defined as \be l(r)=\left[\tanh{\left(\frac{H_0(r-r_0)}{\Delta}\right)}-1\right]\,. \ee In all cases, the cosmological constant is assumed to be the same as the one implied by the best fit $\Lambda$CDM model corresponding to $\Omega_{\Lambda}=0.7$, and $H_0=H^{app}(z=0)$ is adjusted to the observed Hubble constant.

 We have chosen these four different inhomogeneity profiles because they correspond to compensated inhomogeneities, in the sense that they asymptotically approach a flat, homogeneous $\Lambda$CDM model and correspond, respectively, to \begin{itemize} \item Type I$^{+}$ : central overdense region. \item Type I$^{-}$ : central underdense region. \item Type II$^{+}$ : intermediate overdense region. \item Type II$^{-}$ : intermediate underdense region. \end{itemize} An important feature of type I models is that they are by construction regular at the center, since the linear term in the series expansion at the center is removed, avoiding the cusp singularity which would otherwise arise.
+Type II models are also regular at the center, i.e. $k(r)$ and $k'(r)$ do not diverge, though it is not immediately apparent.
+It can be seen by expanding $\zeta(r)$ in qqs.(\ref{type2m},\ref{type2p}) around $r=0$.

-As seen from Figs.~\ref{deltaI} and \ref{wzI} for type I$^{\pm}$ models, the presence of a local underdensity gives rise to apparent phantom behavior, while that of a local overdense region to apparent quintessence behavior.
-For a shell-like underdensity or overdensity region, Figs.~\ref{deltaII} and \ref{wzII} for type II$^\pm$ also indicate that an underdensity shell mimics phantom behavior, while an overdensity shell mimics quintessence behavior.
+As seen from Figs.~(\ref{krI}-\ref{omzI}) for type I$^{\pm}$ models, the presence of a local underdensity gives rise to apparent phantom behavior, while that of a local overdense region to apparent quintessence behavior.
+For a shell-like underdensity or overdensity region, Figs.~(\ref{krII}-\ref{omzII}) for type II$^\pm$ also indicate that an underdensity shell mimics phantom behavior, while an overdensity shell mimics quintessence behavior.

 Since all the models considered here describe compensated inhomogeneities, they show both phantom and quiescence behaviors, but we can see that the sign of the variation of $w_{DE}^{app}$ with respect to $w_{true}=-1$ is roughly the same as the sign of the density contrast.